 Employees shall be drug and alcohol free from the time the employee is required to be ready to work until the employee is relieved from the responsibility for performing work and/or any time they are performing a safety-sensitive function.
-In addition to the testing required as an initial condition of employment,
+In addition to the testing required as an initial condition of employment, employees shall submit to subsequent drug tests as required by law and/or regulation.
+Subsequent testing includes, and/or is triggered by, but is not limited to:

-- 1. Random tests; - 2.
+- 1. Random tests: - 2.
 Testing in conjunction with an accident; - 3.
 Receiving a citation for a moving traffic violation; and - 4.
 Reasonable suspicion.